Residence card of a family member of a Union citizen

 European Economic Area (EEA) citizens have the right of free movement and residence throughout the EEA.
 This right also extends to certain family members, even if they are not EEA citizens.
 A Residence card of a family member of a Union citizen is issued to the family member to confirm this right of residence.
 The holder of a valid Residence Card is entitled to use this document in lieu of an entry visa for entry to all EEA member states.
 There is not a unified format for this card throughout the EU.

 In the European Union (EU), a family member's residence card is issued under EU rules by any EU country (except, in common, the country the EU family member is a national of).
 This exception is not applicable to Spain or Italy, where non-EEA family members of Spanish or Italian citizens will hold a valid Residence card for a family member of a European Union citizen.
 This exception shall either not apply provided that the EU family member have been genuinely resided in another EU country ("host Member State") being accompanied by a concerned non-EU family member, and now returns to the country of the EU family member's nationality together with that non-EU family member.

 The residence card should clearly state that the holder is a family member of an EU national.

 People who aren't EEA citizen family members but have a residence permit in the EEA for other reasons will get a similar residence permit card.

-Holders of an EU family member's residence card don't need to obtain a visa for Bulgaria, Romania, Croatia, Cyprus and Ireland if travelling with their EU family member.
+Holders of an EU family member's residence card don't need to obtain a visa in the entire EU.

 Sample situation: Shu-chuan, the Taiwanese spouse of a German national living in Finland, has been issued an EU family member's residence card in Finland.
 Shu-chuan and her husband wish to travel to Romania for an autumn break.
 As Shu-chuan has a valid Taiwanese passport and an EU family member's residence card, she is not required to obtain an entry visa to travel to Romania with her husband.